RPA-US/screenrpa/README.md

 ## Configuration DB
 Firstly, you need configure the Database for the project.
 To do this, create an *.env* file in the folder *rim* with the following contents:
 ```
+DOCKERNAME=IS_                                          "Docker container name"
+DOCKERFILE=dev.nvidia                                   "Dockerfile name to use to build the docker container"
+BRANCH_DOCKER=develop                                   "Branch of the repository to be clone during the build of the docker container"
+POSTGRES_DB=<rim>                                       "Postgres container DB name"
+POSTGRES_PASSWORD=<localhost>                           "Postgres container DB URL"
+POSTGRES_USER=<user>                                    "Database user to access to postgres container DB.
+Use a new user with limited credentials"

 DB_NAME=<rim>                                       "Database name"
 DB_HOST=<localhost>                                 "Database URL"
 DB_PORT=<5432>                                      "Database access port"